What medications are used to treat wet AMD?

 There is hardly any difference in side effects between the various medications.

-As mentioned above, Lucentis and Eylea have been approved for the treatment of macular degeneration, but Avastin has only been approved for cancer treatment.
-The active ingredients in Avastin und Lucentis are very similar, though.
-Several studies have shown that Avastin is just as effective as Lucentis in treating wet AMD.
+As mentioned above, aflibercept, ranibizumab, brolucizumab and faricimab have been approved for the treatment of macular degeneration, but bevacizumab is approved only for cancer treatment.
+The active ingredients are very similar though, and they seem to have a similar effect in wet AMD.
 Their side effects are also similar.

-Because Avastin costs quite a lot less than Lucentis but is just as effective, some doctors prescribe it "off-label" for the treatment of AMD.
+Because bevacizumab (trade name: Avastin) costs less than the other medicines but is just as effective, some doctors prescribe it “off-label” for the treatment of AMD.
 A doctor who prescribes a drug for off-label use is required to provide additional information and instructions on this type of use.
-Statutory health insurers in Germany don't have to cover the costs of off-label treatment, so it's important to check with your insurer beforehand.
+Statutory health insurers in Germany don’t have to cover the costs of off-label treatment, so it is important to check with your insurer beforehand.

-Li J, Xu J, Chen Y, Zhang J, Cao Y, Lu P. Efficacy Comparison of Intravitreal Anti-VEGF Therapy for Three Subtypes of Neovascular Age-Related Macular Degeneration: A Systematic Review and Meta-Analysis.
-J Ophthalmol 2018; 2018: 1425707.
+Li J, Xu J, Chen Y et al. Efficacy Comparison of Intravitreal Anti-VEGF Therapy for Three Subtypes of Neovascular Age-Related Macular Degeneration: A Systematic Review and Meta-Analysis.
+J Ophthalmol 2018: 1425707.

-Low A, Faridi A, Bhavsar KV, Cockerham GC, Freeman M, Fu R et al. Comparative effectiveness and harms of intravitreal antivascular endothelial growth factor agents for three retinal conditions: a systematic review and meta-analysis.
+Low A, Faridi A, Bhavsar KV et al. Comparative effectiveness and harms of intravitreal antivascular endothelial growth factor agents for three retinal conditions: a systematic review and meta-analysis.
 Br J Ophthalmol 2019; 103(4): 442-451.

-Moja L, Lucenteforte E, Kwag KH, Bertele V, Campomori A, Chakravarthy U et al. Systemic safety of bevacizumab versus ranibizumab for neovascular age-related macular degeneration.
+Moja L, Lucenteforte E, Kwag KH et al. Systemic safety of bevacizumab versus ranibizumab for neovascular age-related macular degeneration.
 Cochrane Database Syst Rev 2014; (9): CD011230.

-Nguyen CL, Oh LJ, Wong E, Wei J, Chilov M. Anti-vascular endothelial growth factor for neovascular age-related macular degeneration: a meta-analysis of randomized controlled trials.
+Nguyen CL, Oh LJ, Wong E et al. Anti-vascular endothelial growth factor for neovascular age-related macular degeneration: a meta-analysis of randomized controlled trials.
 BMC Ophthalmol 2018; 18(1): 130.

-Sarwar S, Clearfield E, Soliman MK, Sadiq MA, Baldwin AJ, Hanout M et al. Aflibercept for neovascular age-related macular degeneration.
+Sarwar S, Clearfield E, Soliman MK et al. Aflibercept for neovascular age-related macular degeneration.
 Cochrane Database Syst Rev 2016; (2): CD011346.

-Solomon SD, Lindsley K, Vedula SS, Krzystolik MG, Hawkins BS.
-Anti-vascular endothelial growth factor for neovascular age-related macular degeneration.
-Cochrane Database Syst Rev 2014; (8): CD005139.
+Solomon SD, Lindsley K, Vedula SS et al. Anti‐vascular endothelial growth factor for neovascular age‐related macular degeneration.
+Cochrane Database Syst Rev 2019; (3): CD005139.

 Thulliez M, Angoulvant D, Pisella PJ, Bejan-Angoulvant T. Overview of Systematic Reviews and Meta-analyses on Systemic Adverse Events Associated With Intravitreal Anti-Vascular Endothelial Growth Factor Medication Use.
 JAMA Ophthalmol 2018; 136(5): 557-566.

-Ueta T, Noda Y, Toyama T, Yamaguchi T, Amano S. Systemic vascular safety of ranibizumab for age-related macular degeneration: Systematic review and meta-analysis of randomized trials.
+Ueta T, Noda Y, Toyama T et al. Systemic vascular safety of ranibizumab for age-related macular degeneration: Systematic review and meta-analysis of randomized trials.
 Ophthalmology 2014; 121(11): 2193-2203.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.